Boston Custer: Battle

 A civilian contractor, Custer served as forage master for his brother George's U.S. 7th Cavalry Regiment in the 1874 Black Hills expedition.
 He was employed as a guide, forager, packer and scout for the regiment for the 1876 expedition against the Lakota Indians.
 On June 25, 1876, along with his 18-year-old nephew Henry Armstrong "Autie" Reed, Custer was with the pack train at the rear of Lt.
 Col. George Custer's troops.
 Hearing from a messenger that Lt.
 Col. Custer had requested ammunition for an impending fight, they quickly left the pack train.
-The pair passed by Frederick Benteen's detachment and joined Custer's main column as it moved into position to attack a sprawling Indian village along the Little Big Horn River.
+The pair passed by Frederick Benteen's detachment and joined Custer's main column as it moved into position to attack a sprawling Indian village along the Little Bighorn River.
 Had they stayed with the pack train where they were assigned, Boston Custer and Autie Reed might have survived the battle.

 Death

-Like his brothers and nephew, Boston was killed at the area known as "Last Stand Hill".
+Like his brothers and nephew, Boston was killed at the area known as "Last Stand Hill."
 A marble marker commemorates the approximate place where his body was found and identified.
 Though originally buried on the battlefield, Autie Reed and Boston Custer's remains were exhumed, the only exceptions to the rule that only commissioned officers would be shipped home for reburial.
 They were reinterred January 8, 1878, at Woodland Cemetery in Monroe, Michigan, near today's Monroe County, Michigan Museum.